-The Powerball jackpot has grown since April 26 and has rolled 10 times.
+ATLANTA – The jackpot for Wednesday’s Powerball drawing has topped an estimated $257 million to a single annuity winner.
+The Powerball jackpot has grown since April 26 and has rolled 13 times.

 As with all other Georgia Lottery games, proceeds from Powerball will benefit education in the state of Georgia.